dxc-technology/halstack-style-guide/docs/components/heading/README.md

 ## Appearance

-The font family chosen for the design system is Open Sans, a humanistic sans serif typeface that was optimized for web and mobile interfaces designed by Steve Matterson.
-It can be found in the Google Fonts catalog and it is under Apache License.

-The typeface has 5 different weights, from light to extra-bold but in our design system, we mainly use three variations, light, regular and bold.
+The Open Sans typeface has 5 different weights, from light to extra-bold but Halstack use three variations, light, regular and bold.
 For each variation, it exists an italic form that is used in some scenarios.

-Headings made use of a combination of light and regular weights, to improve the readability and consistent with other elements.

 The font size goes from 60 pixels for the more prominent heading to 20 pixels for the lowest title level.

 ![Variations of the heading](images/heading.png)